uPortal-Attic/WeatherPortlet/README.md

 ### <a name="yahoo!"></a> Yahoo!
 Weather API Key

-The Apereo Weather Portlet provides an EDIT mode that allows users to manage their own weather locations.
+The Apereo Weather Portlet includes an optional EDIT mode that allows end users to manage their own weather locations.
 To use it, you must provide a valid API key from developer.yahoo.com.

 To obtain an API key, you must [Create an App](https://developer.yahoo.com/apps/create) in the Yahoo!
 Developer Network portal.
 Once you create your app, copy the